OxWearables/wearable-teaching/_posts/2021-11-22-prac1-device-setup.md

 ## 2.1.
 Setting up the devices.
 Now collect your devices from your tutor, who will go through the accelerometer set-up with you.

-You should have been given one wearable camera (Vicon Autographer), 1 wrist-worn accelerometer (and 1 micro-USB cable).
+You will be given one wearable camera (Vicon Autograph), one wrist-worn accelerometer, and one micro-USB cable.
 For the Mac users, you can use the [Open Movement](https://config.openmovement.dev/) website to try setup but it might not always work.
 For the Windows users, you can download [OMGUI](https://github.com/digitalinteraction/openmovement/wiki/AX3-GUI) and follow the [instructions](./assets/pdfs/accSetup.pdf).
 Note that you should pay attention to several key